tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 * **Use adjacency lists** for medium trees and clear SQL recursion.
 * **Choose nested sets** for massive or performance-critical read scenarios.

-There’s no one-size-fits-all.
+There’s no universal solution here.
 Choose the strategy that best fits your data structure, usage patterns, and performance needs.
+Laravel gives you the tools, but the choice?
+That's all you.